areebayaseen15/learning-and-research/Task-5/Readme.md

- ***Dependency Injection in FastAPI***
+# Dependency Injection in FastAPI

-🔍 What is Dependency Injection?
+## 🔍 What is Dependency Injection?

-Dependency Injection (DI) is a design pattern used to separate object creation from its usage.
+**Dependency Injection (DI)** is a design pattern used to separate object creation from its usage.
 Instead of creating objects directly in functions, you "inject" them.
 This makes your code:

-Easier to test
+- Easier to test

-More modular
+- More modular

-Cleaner and DRY (Don't Repeat Yourself)
+- Cleaner and DRY (Don't Repeat Yourself)

 FastAPI has built-in support for dependency injection.
 Just like in other languages (e.g., Java, JavaScript, Python), DI helps keep logic separate and reusable.

+---

-📘 Basic Example
+## 📘 Basic Example

 ```python
 from fastapi import FastAPI, Depends